ThomasKWD/redaxo4_api_json/README.md

 `yourdomain.tld/api/categories/3/articles` returns category with ID == 3 and all articles in it and in its sub categories.

-`yourdomain.tld/api/categories/3/articles/content/2` returns "article content" of ctype 2 of all articles found.
+`yourdomain.tld/api/categories/3/articles/contents/2` returns "article content" of ctype 2 of all articles found.

+`yourdomain.tld/api/articles/48/contents` returns a single "article".

 You can use the api without a rewrite rule.
 Type e.g. `yourdomain.tld/index.php?api=categories/4`.